 To explore the possibility of reimbursing your employees for the cost of premiums for individual coverage, consult a tax professional.

-In 2014, a small business employer who does not offer coverage can direct employees to their state’s individual health insurance exchange market.
+A small business employer who does not offer coverage can direct employees to their state’s individual health insurance exchange market.
 Individuals will be able to research a host of plans and purchase one for themselves through these online marketplaces.
 Small businesses with fewer than 50 employees are not required to provide insurance to their employees under the ACA, but it is important you understand the act’s Shared Responsibility Requirement.